varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 <a name="additional"></a>
 ## Additional options
 ### Inputs
-    --contigs                       Path of file containing FASTA contigs.
-Only use when --run_pbptyper is specified.
-(Use wildcard '*' to specify multiple files, e.g. 'data/*.fa')
     --db_version                    Database version.
 (Default: latest in `db` directory) --other_res_dbs                 Path to other resistance reference database.
 Must be FASTA format.
 (Default: ResFinder)